The next application deadline is 30 November 2022. For more information please see the How to apply page.

 Assessment of applications is a competitive process that also takes account of any wider benefits that the project may provide and applications must meet as many of Historic Environment Scotland’s outcomes as possible.

-We consider all qualifying applications three times a year – at the end of March (extended to 30 April for 2020), July (extended to 30 November for 2020) and November.
+We consider all qualifying applications three times a year – at the end of March, July and November.
 We let applicants know of our decision as soon as possible after the batch closing dates but usually within four months.

 4 How to apply